ECC-BFMC/Documentation/source/data/hardwaresetupofcar.rst

   - Info about the power distribution board.

-* :doc:`Powerboard <hardwaresetupofcar/hardwareimprovements>`
+* :doc:`Hardware improvements <hardwaresetupofcar/hardwareimprovements>`

-  - A guide on how to tacle all the hardware aspects of your chassis (Feel free to explore more).
+  - The kit could use some mechanical improvements!